The Fedosov deformation quantization for some induced symplectic connection: A symplectic connection on a cotangent bundle compatible with some linear connection on a base space

-The coordinates $(q^i,p_i)$ in the chart $(\pi^{-1}({\cal U}_z),(q^i,p_i) )$ are known as the {\bf coordinates induced by the chart} $({\cal U}_z,\phi_z).$ In these coordinates the symplectic form determined by the basic $1$--form $\theta= p_i dq^i$ reads \be \omega \stackrel{\rm def. }{=} -d \theta = dq^i \wedge dp_i \ee so the induced coordinates $(q^i,p_i)$ are also Darboux coordinates. \begin{de} Let $\{({\cal U}_{z}, \phi_{z})\}_{z \in J}$ be an atlas on the symplectic manifold ${\cal T^*M}$ such that in every chart the coordinates $q^i, \; 1 \leq i \leq n$ determine points on the base manifold ${\cal M}$ and $q^{i+n}=p_i, \; 1 \leq i \leq n,$ denote momenta in natural coordinates.
-Every atlas of this form is called the {\bf proper Darboux atlas} and every chart of this atlas is known as the {\bf proper Darboux chart}.
-The transition functions define the point transformations \be Q^k=Q^k(q^i), \;\; P_i= \frac{\partial q^k}{\partial Q^i}p_k,\;\; i,k=1, \ldots,n. \ee \end{de} Assume that the base manifold ${\cal M}$ of the cotangent bundle ${\cal T^*M}$ is equipped with some linear connection $\Gamma$.
-We propose some global construction of a symplectic connection on ${\cal T^*M}$ induced by the linear connection from the base space ${\cal M}.$ We cover the symplectic manifold ${\cal T^*M}$ with a proper Darboux atlas.
-We require that in every proper Darboux atlas our symplectic connection $\gamma$ fulfills two natural conditions: \begin{enumerate} \item it `contains' the linear symmetric connection $\Gamma$ from the base space ${\cal M}$ and \item all of the symplectic connection coefficients take as simple form as possible. \end{enumerate} In any proper Darboux chart the first requirement means that $ \forall_{\alpha, \beta, \delta}\;\;\; \gamma^{\alpha}_{\beta \delta}= \Gamma^{\alpha }_{\beta \delta}.$
+The coordinates $(q^i,p_i)$ in the chart $\Big(\pi^{-1}({\cal U}_z),(q^i,p_i) \Big)$ are known as the {\bf coordinates induced by the chart} $({\cal U}_z,\phi_z).$ In these coordinates the symplectic form determined by the basic $1$--form $\theta= p_i dq^i$ reads \be \omega := -d \theta = dq^i \wedge dp_i \ee so the induced coordinates $(q^i,p_i)$ are also the Darboux coordinates. \begin{de} Let $\{({\cal V}_{v}, \phi_{v})\}_{v \in J}$ be an atlas on the symplectic manifold ${\cal T^*M}$ such that in every chart the coordinates $\tilde{q}^i=q^i, \; 1 \leq i \leq n$ determine points on the base manifold ${\cal M}$ and $\tilde{q}^{i+n}=p_i, \; 1 \leq i \leq n$ denote momenta in natural coordinates.
+Every atlas of this form is called a {\bf proper Darboux atlas} and every chart of this atlas is known as a {\bf proper Darboux chart}.
+The transition functions define the point transformations \be Q^k=Q^k(q^i), \;\; P_i= \frac{\partial q^l}{\partial Q^i}p_l,\;\; i,k=1, \ldots,n. \ee \end{de} Assume that the base manifold ${\cal M}$ of the cotangent bundle ${\cal T^*M}$ is equipped with some linear connection $\Gamma$.
+We propose some global construction of a symplectic connection on ${\cal T^*M}$ compatible with the linear connection from the base space ${\cal M}.$ {\bf This construction is not unique}.
+We cover the symplectic manifold ${\cal T^*M}$ with a proper Darboux atlas.
+We require that in every proper Darboux atlas our symplectic connection $\gamma$ fulfills two natural conditions: \begin{enumerate} \item it `contains' the linear symmetric connection $\Gamma$ from the base space ${\cal M}$ and \item all of the symplectic connection coefficients take the form as simple as possible. \end{enumerate} In any proper Darboux chart the first requirement means that $ \forall_{\alpha, \beta, \delta}\;\;\; \gamma^{\alpha}_{\beta \delta}= \Gamma^{\alpha }_{\beta \delta}.$

 At the beginning we analyse the transformation rule for a symplectic connection under proper Darboux transformations.
 As it is known, the general transformation rule for symplectic connection coefficients is of the form \be \gamma'_{ijk}(\tilde{Q}^1, \ldots, \tilde{Q}^{2n})=\frac{\partial \tilde{q}^l}{\partial \tilde{Q}^i}\frac{\partial \tilde{q}^r}{\partial \tilde{Q}^j} \frac{\partial \tilde{q}^s}{\partial \tilde{Q}^k} \gamma_{lrs}(\tilde{q}^1, \ldots, \tilde{q}^{2n}) + \omega_{rd}\frac{\partial \tilde{q}^r}{\partial \tilde{Q}^i} \frac{\partial^2 \tilde{q}^d}{\partial \tilde{Q}^j \partial \tilde{Q}^k}. \ee In Darboux coordinates the symplectic connection coefficients are symmetric with respect to all indices so we need to consider only four kinds of elements: $\gamma_{IJK}, \gamma_{IJ \alpha}, \gamma_{I \alpha \beta} $ and $\gamma_{\alpha \beta \delta}.$